Trisul Configuration File

 TrisulMode TAP This determines whether you run Trisul in raw packets mode or Netflow mode.TAP Processes all raw packets from the selected network adapters.NETFLOW_TAP Processes Netflow packets

-ValidTrisulModes TAP,NETFLOW_TAP Unused – just a quick hint for the previous parameter.
+ValidTrisulModes TAP,NETFLOW_TAP Unused – just a hint for the previous parameter.

 Parameters Defaults Description